-- §6-3-1 Organic raw materials must be JONA-certified marked raw materials produced in accordance with the Organic Bee Keeping Standards in this section and organic certified raw materials from countries that have organic certification systems recognized as equivalent to the grading systems under the Japanese Agricultural Standard for Organic Plants and the Japanese Agricultural Standard for Organic Processed Foods.
+- §6-3-1 Organic raw materials must be JONA-certified marked raw materials produced in accordance with the Organic Bee Keeping Standards in this section and organic certified raw materials from countries that have organic certification systems recognized as equivalent to the grading systems under the Japanese Agricultural Standard for Organic Plants and the Japanese Agricultural Standard for Organic Plants and the Japanese Agricultural Standard for Organic Processed Foods.
 However, this does not apply to organic raw materials supplied by operators certified by other third-party certification bodies that have been approved for use by JONA.
 Other third-party certification bodies and organic raw material certification bodies include - Organizations that have obtained IFOAM-accredited status.